 For those with children, Malaysia offers quality education facilities.
 There are some excellent internationals schools as well as private colleges and universities which already attract many foreigners.

 For the same reasons people live in Malaysia friends and relatives will want to come and visit.
-For friends who might not be keen to travel you have the added benefit that Malaysia offers some of the cheapest fares to all corners of the globe.
+Friends who might not be keen to travel have the benefit that Malaysia offers some of the cheapest fares to all corners of the globe.

-For those who want to purchase a property it is possible to obtain a loan locally.
-If you only plan to spend part of the year here then some companies can arrange short term rentals while you are away and take care of your home.
+It's possible to obtain a loan locally If you want to purchase a property.
+If you only plan to spend part of the year here then some companies can arrange short term rentals and will take care of your home while you are away.

 This is not meant to be an exhaustive list and people will eventually make their own decisions on what attracts them to retiring to Malaysia.
-Certainly anyone planning to apply for the MM2H programme would be well advised to visit and discover for themselves the many attractions the country has to offer and why Malaysia is one of the best places to retire.
+Certainly anyone planning to apply for the MM2H programme would be well advised to visit and discover for themselves the many attractions the country has to offer.
+And discover why Malaysia is one of the best places to retire.

-If you are crazy about snow and cold weather then clearly there are much better choices but for the majority who are happy with warmer environs, Malaysia offers a wonderful life and your friends will probably need little encouragement to come visit you.
+If you like warmer places, Malaysia offers a wonderful life and your friends will need little encouragement to come visit you.